-Anyone who was familiar with the Turkish banking system and the dynamics of the exchange-rate-based stabilization programs could have anticipated the risks entailed by a rapid decline in interest rates as well as the vulnerability of the economy to potential boom-bust cycles in capital flows.
-Certainly countries such as Brazil have been successful in exchange-rate-based stabilization despite large fiscal imbalances, but in such cases the banking system had undergone an extensive restructuring, and strict supervisory and regulatory provisions had been introduced well in advance (UNCTAD 1999, chap.
+Anyone who was familiar with the Turkish banking system and the dynamics of the exchange-rate-based stabilization programs could have anticipated the risks entailed by a rapid decline in interest rates as well as the vulnerability of the economy to boom-bust cycles in capital flows.
+Certainly countries such as Brazil have been successful in exchange-rate-based stabilization despite large fiscal imbalances, but in such cases the banking system had undergone an extensive restructuring and strict supervisory and regulatory provisions had been introduced well in advance (UNCTAD 1999, chap.
 III).
-Again, one of the lessons from East Asian crisis was that the worst time to "reform" a financial system is in the middle of a crisis (UNCTAD 1998, p. iii).
-Overhauling the banking system before launching the stabilization program would have helped greatly to avoid many of these difficulties.
-However, these lessons appear to have been overlooked both in the design of the stabilization program and crisis intervention.
+Again, one of the lessons from the East Asian crisis was that the worst time to "reform" a financial system is in the middle of a crisis (UNCTAD 1998, p. iii).
+Overhauling the banking system before launching the stabilization program would have helped greatly to avoid many of these difficulties.15 However, these lessons appear to have been overlooked both in the design of the stabilization program and crisis intervention.

-Furthermore, a careful examination of recent experiences with soft-pegs and exchangerate-based stabilization programs shows that many of the weaknesses in economic fundamentals, including currency appreciation, deterioration of the current account and increased exposure to exchange-rate risk, often results from the effects of capital inflows themselves, rather than from policy slippages (UNCTAD 1998, chap.
+Furthermore, a careful examination of recent experiences with soft-pegs and exchange-rate-based stabilization programs shows that many of the weaknesses in economic fundamentals, including currency appreciation, deterioration of the current account, and increased exposure to exchange-rate risk, often result from the effects of capital inflows themselves rather than from policy slippages (UNCTAD 1998, chap.
 III).
-Such episodes are often characterised by an upturn in economic activity and a surge in imports, financed by inflows of arbitrage capital.
-In Turkey both the Fund and the government were quite happy to see that the economy was making a strong upturn in 2000 after a deep recession in 1999, and they were not willing to discourage the capital inflows underlying this process.
-As already noted, reserve requirements introduced to discourage open positions were not implemented effectively.
-More generally, although after the recent bouts of financial crises the Fund has willy-nilly admitted that some such market-based restrictions over arbitrage flows (including the Chilean type reserve requirements) could be useful, it has never encouraged developing countries to check such flows even when it was clear that they could not be sustained over the longer term.
-On the other hand, the experience shows that even countries with strict fiscal discipline have not always been able to pursue countercyclical policies at times of massive capital inflows to prevent overheating and currency appreciation, and the room in these respects was much more limited in Turkey given the size of
+Such episodes are often characterized by an upturn in economic activity and a surge in imports, financed by inflows of arbitrage capital.
+In Turkey both the Fund and the Government were quite happy to see that the economy was making a strong upturn in 2000 after a deep recession in 1999,

-&lt;sup>15 Before the stabilization program was launched in December 1999, one of the authors of this paper had urged that priority should be given to legal and institutional arrangements in order to reform the banking system and social security institutions and to bring fiscal discipline before attacking inflation; see Söyle\i/Yilmaz Akyüz, "Türkiye'nin isi zor!", Power, July 1999.
+15 Before the stabilization program was launched in December 1999, one of the authors of this paper had urged that priority should be given to legal and institutional arrangements in order to reform the banking system and social security institutions, and in order to bring fiscal discipline before attacking inflation; see Söyle i/Yilmaz Akyüz, "Türkiye'nin isi zor!", Power, July 1999.
 See also Milliyet, 6 June 1999.